Provider Information for coronavirus (COVID-19)

 - NMH Guidance for Use of COVID-10 Convalescent Plasma (PDF)

 Please review the 5 pillars below:

 When everyone wears a mask, we are reducing the risk for transmission of COVID-19 for our team members and our customers.
 We do it because we care about our health family.

 All team members are required to wear a mask while in North Memorial Health facilities at all times, except in these circumstances:

-- In your personal workspace when no other team members are present within 6 feet
+- OR while in a private office when no other team members are present within 6 feet